-- a.
-Sending areas: Areas designated as sending areas on the TDR Overlay Map. - Receiving areas: Areas designated as receiving areas on the TDR Overlay Map (Areas designated as existing commercial village or notential village)

-(Areas designated as existing commercial village or potential village expansion in the "Action Plan" map of the Carver Master Plan) and all land within any Planned Neighborhood Development (PND) overlay district.
+- Sending areas: Areas designated as sending areas on the TDR Overlay Map. - b.
+Receiving areas: Areas designated as receiving areas on the TDR Overlay Map (Areas designated as existing commercial village or potential village expansion in the "Action Plan" map of the Carver Master Plan) and all land within any Planned Neighborhood Development (PND) overlay district.